miba999/1DV610_lab-2/testrapport.md

 # Test Report
-A test report of manual tests for the barcharty module.
+A test report of the 10 manual tests for the barcharty module.

 ## Manual Test Results